Azure/static-web-apps-cli/readme.md

 ## Want to help? [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/manekinekko/swa-emu/issues)

 Want to file a bug, contribute some code, or improve the documentation?
 Excellent!
-Read up on our guidelines for [contributing](https://github.com/manekinekko/swa-emu/blob/master/CONTRIBUTING.md) and then check out one of our issues in the hotlist: [community-help](https://github.com/manekinekko/swa-emu/issues).
+Read up on our guidelines for [contributing](https://github.com/manekinekko/swa-emu/blob/master/CONTRIBUTING.md) and then check out one of our issues in the list: [community-help](https://github.com/manekinekko/swa-emu/issues).